xpack/web-doxygen/website/docs/api/classes/translatorenglish.md

-<p>This is put at the bottom of a module documentation page and is followed by a list of files that were used to generate the page.</p>
+This is put at the bottom of a module documentation page and is followed by a list of files that were used to generate the page.

-<p>Definition at line 1683 of file <a href="/web-doxygen/docs/api/files/src/translator-en-h">translator_en.h</a>.</p>
+Definition at line 1683 of file <a href="/web-doxygen/docs/api/files/src/translator-en-h">translator_en.h</a>.

 <div class="doxyProgramListing">